-As long as you or a loved one can read this, it is never too late to receive the treatment you need.
-Every moment you delay is another moment you put yourself in danger to addiction or conditions pertaining to mental health.
+As long as you or a loved one can read this, it is never too late to receive the addiction treatment program you need.
+Every moment you delay is another moment you put yourself in danger of addiction or conditions pertaining to mental health.

 Our Rehab For Seniors Can Help You Recover

-Your friends at Miracles Recovery Center care about giving you the mental and physical support you direly need.
+Your friends or loved ones at Miracles Recovery Center rehab facility, a senior rehabilitation center, care about giving you the mental and physical health support you direly need.
 The only thing preventing you from a greater life is yourself.
 They are that open door to seniors for their rehab needs.
-All you have to do is walk through the open door because, at Miracles Recovery Center, our rehab for seniors can help you break the cycle of addiction, and get your life back on track.
+All you have to do is walk through the open door because, at Miracles Recovery Center, our senior rehab program treatment center can help you break the cycle of addiction in drug use or alcohol detoxification (detox) and get your life back on track and wellness.
 Contact us today.

 - Health Affairs